 “The last week of my cycle I’m less insulin sensitive but my first week my body is very sensitive to insulin and I have lows all over the place!
 Still haven’t figured out how much to back off my ratios but I know I need to at least a little for that first week.” @Lillilamae7

 “Mine are significantly higher in the week prior, but a few days before I have stubborn persistent lows.
 The shift started when I entered peri, so definitely hormone related.” @sarahb_SBEEC

 “My insulin requirements go through the roof.
-Depending on what your hormones are doing, I can be 100% on target one day and the next I’m lucky if I get to 20%.
+Depending on what your hormones are doing, I can be 100 percent on target one day and the next I’m lucky if I get to 20 percent.
 I suppose this won’t get any easier as we head towards the menopause.
 Oh the joys of diabetes.” @kareneb381

-“Slightly insulin resistant for 2 days before my period starts and then really sensitive for a couple of days.
-2-3 days pre-ovulation I’m really resistant and run on 140-150% basal.” @PretendPancreas
+“Slightly insulin resistant for two days before my period starts and then really sensitive for a couple of days. two to three days pre-ovulation I’m really resistant and run on 140-150 percent basal.” @PretendPancreas

-“When I used to menstruate there was a vague correlation, i.e. blood sugars were somewhat higher and harder to manage the 2 weeks prior and more stable for 2 weeks after…However, I’ve been menopausal for over a decade now and still have similar vague cycles like that, so…” @MiriamETucker
+“When I used to menstruate there was a vague correlation, i.e. blood sugars were somewhat higher and harder to manage the two weeks prior and more stable for two weeks after…However, I’ve been menopausal for over a decade now and still have similar vague cycles like that, so…” @MiriamETucker

 “I usually trend lower for a couple days before but go back to fairly normal during my cycle.
 Dexcom and ControlIQ help.” @EditorMichelleK